SAURAV-ICP/Musky-master/DOCUMENTATION.md

 2. Deploying to a hosting service (Vercel recommended)
 3. Registering the app with BotFather in Telegram
 4. Configuring the Mini App settings in BotFather
+5. Setting up TON payments in BotFather
+6. Updating the TON Connect manifest with your app's domain

 ## Future Features